When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Introduction

 Recent works \cite{wu2025foresight, kwok2025robomonkey} demonstrated that vision-language models (VLMs) can be harnessed as ``open world'' verifiers during policy steering, reasoning about the outcomes of action samples and selecting those which align most with task instructions.
 However, to-date, all approaches have implicitly assumed that the verifier is well-calibrated: i.e., it selects an appropriate action sample (or correctly rejects all candidates) with high confidence.
 In practice, this assumption often fails.
 VLM verifiers can be overconfident when task instructions are ambiguous or under-specified, leading to confident selection of misaligned behaviors.
 Moreover, when the low-level policy is fundamentally \textit{incapable} of accomplishing the task under the current conditions, all candidate samples may be unsatisfactory.
 Our experiments show that an uncalibrated verifier may still select one of these faulty options rather than identifying the limitation and stopping execution.

 In this work, we propose \textit{\textbf{U}ncertainty-aware \textbf{P}olicy \textbf{S}teering} (\textbf{UPS}), a method that maps a VLM verifier's uncertainty over action samples into a resolution strategy: \textbf{execute} a high-confidence action sample, \textbf{clarify} task ambiguity through natural-language interactions, or request to \textbf{re-train} the low-level policy when it is incapable.
 Specifically, we calibrate the composition of the VLM verifier and the pre-trained policy using conformal prediction \cite{angelopoulos2023conformal}, returning a \textit{set} of action sample(s) and possibly a ``none of the above'' option.
 This set is constructed such that, with a user-specified level $1-\epsilon$, the verifier can steer the low-level policy to success in $1-\epsilon$ of scenarios by either executing the right action sample or selecting the appropriate resolution strategy (asking clarification questions when ambiguous or eliciting human interventions when incapable).
-Our conformal prediction approach also minimizes the average size of prediction sets, ensuring that the robot selectively chooses to ask semantic clarification questions (when the set size is $>1$) or chooses to ask for low-level retraining (when the set is a singleton with ``none of the above'').
-When low-level human intervention is required, we improve the policy via residual learning~\cite{jiang2025transic,xiao2025self}, enabling continual improvement of the robot's capabilities while mitigating catastrophic forgetting.
+Our conformal prediction approach also minimizes the average size of prediction sets, ensuring that the robot selectively chooses to ask semantic clarification questions (when set size is $>1$) or chooses to ask for low-level retraining (when set only contains ``none of the above'').
+When low-level human intervention is required, we improve the policy via residual learning~\cite{jiang2025transic,xiao2025self}, enabling continual improvement of the robot's capabilities.